Ptyas luzonensis: Distribution and habitat

-Ptyas luzonensis is endemic to the Philippine islands of Luzon, Pollilo, Catanduanes, Leyte, Panay, and Negros.
+Ptyas luzonensis is endemic to the Philippine islands of Luzon, Polillo, Catanduanes, Leyte, Panay, and Negros.
 It inhabits lowland tropical forests but can also tolerate a wide variety of habitats.
 It frequents the forest floor during daytime and prefers vegetation and plant branches near bodies of water at night.

 Ecology

 P. luzonensis is a prey of the Philippine eagle population in the Cordillera Central.
 It is also a host of the East Indies reptile tick (Amblyomma helvolum).

 IUCN red list version 3.1 in 2022 categorized P. luzonensis as a least-concern species.
 Meanwhile, in the Philippine Red List threat category of 2020, it is listed among the Other Threatened Species (OTS).
 It is threatened by deforestation and being killed by humans who mistake it for a cobra.